SoftwareAG/universalmessaging-server-docker-samples/README.md

 Building a Docker image
 =======================
-The file '**Dockerfile**' is a Dockerfile that can be used to turn your Universal Messaging installation into a Docker image, which can then be used to run the realm server as well as run the command line tools as a client on the running server.

-!!!The '**Dockerfile**', '**configure.sh**' and '**umstart.sh**' files should be copied into the root of your Software AG installation
+!!!The '**Dockerfile**', '**configure.sh**' and '**umstart.sh**' files should be copied into the root of your Software AG installation. these files helps to build Universal Messaging image from the installation
 !!!(e.g. '/opt/softwareag/').

+Note : Sample commands below assumes the installation to contain default Universal Messaging server instance 'umserver' in /opt/softwareag/UniversalMessaging/server directory.

-From that directory, Docker can be asked to build the image using instructions from the Dockerfile:
+From that directory, use the below commands to build the image:

+	docker build  --tag um-image:1 .

+**__instance_name** argument can be used as docker build argument to create a docker image out of a specific Universal Messaging server instance.
-	docker build --build-arg __instance_name=testserver --tag universalmessaging-server:1 .
+(eg: docker build  --build-arg __instance_name=um105 --tag um-image:1 .)

-**__instance_name**: This specific instance content will be copied to the image.
-The default instance name is 'umserver'.
-If you want to copy different instance content, specify the instance name here.

 Docker will output its progress, and after a minute or so will exit with a message like:

 	Successfully built 5b733a9b987d
-	Successfully tagged universalmessaging:1
+	Successfully tagged um-image:1

-The instructions in the Dockerfile create an image containing the minimal contents from your installation that are necessary to run the Universal Messaging server and command line tools.
-The image is also set up to allow trouble-free execution; suitable environment variables and defaults are set.
-You can see this in more detail by reading the '**Dockerfile**', '**configure.sh**' and '**umstart.sh**' scripts, and the embedded commentary in both.

 You can see that an image has been created as follows:

 	docker images

-    REPOSITORY                  TAG      IMAGE ID        CREATED            VIRTUAL SIZE universalmessaging-server   1     	 5b733a9b987d    39 seconds ago     415 MB
+    REPOSITORY                  TAG      IMAGE ID        CREATED            VIRTUAL SIZE um-image                    1     	 5b733a9b987d    39 seconds ago     415 MB

 But at this point it is just an image, the Docker equivalent of a VM template, not a running process.